GodsAperture/CalculusLibrary/documentation/matrix.md

 The `matrix<T>` data type emulates matrices from mathematics, including retaining its dimensions as `dim1` and `dim2`.
 The contents of the matrix are stored in an `std::vector<T>` named `mat` and if no data type is specified upon construction, it will default to type `double`.

+The `matrix` struct has been templated to hold any defined data type the user wishes to have.
+The operators that need to be overloaded so that `matrix` use its operator overloads are `/`, `*`, `-`, and `+`.
+The rest are templated to make overloading easier for the users preferred data type.

 ```c++
 #include "calclib.h"